GC AI

 The consumer tier serves general consumer needs.
 Privileged legal work needs different scaffolding.

-Claude for Word: What Anthropic Launched in April 2026, and Where the Gap Is
+Claude for Word: What Anthropic Launched in April 2026

-On April 11, 2026, Anthropic launched Claude for Word in public beta, with legal contract review listed as the first example use case.
-Lawyers can now invoke Claude inside Microsoft Word to summarize commercial terms, flag clauses that deviate from standard market positions, make indemnification mutual, and work through reviewer comments without leaving the document.
+On April 11, 2026, Anthropic launched Claude for Word in public beta, with legal contract review as the headline use case.
+Lawyers can invoke Claude inside Microsoft Word to summarize commercial terms, flag off-market clauses, and work through reviewer comments without leaving the document.
+It was the first sign of what arrived in full a month later.

 Hayley McAllister, Senior Counsel and Head of Commercial Legal at Jasper, put it plainly: